Helena Pipehead Walk, Helena Valley

 There are no obvious trail markers or signage so it is important to follow the walk trail map closely, as it is easy to find yourself on a different trail.

-Walk trail map is available at the Shire of Kalamunda website.
+Walk trail map is available at the City of Kalamunda website.

 1. Take the left fork.
 The first part of the track is followng the unsealed section of the Helena Valley Road.